bcgov/orgbook-bc-api-docs/docs/api.md

 Results are returned in pages of up to 10 closely matching organization names, each with a match `score`.
 The results are sorted from the highest to the lowest score, therefore closer matches will be at the top of the results.
 OrgBook will return fewer results with higher match scores (i.e. the more closely a query string matches, the fewer names it will match to).
 If OrgBook is unable to match a query string to any organization name, it will return empty results.

-As an update to version `v3` of the API, autocomplete also supports querying/autocompletion on 9-digit CRA Business Number and BC Registration Numbers.
+The autocomplete endpoint also supports querying/autocompletion on 9-digit CRA Business Number and BC Registration Numbers.

 >!
 EXAMPLE: When using `'BC11'` as the query string, the following results are returned:
 >